 The jaw should be broad and square and have the six small front teeth between the canines in an even row.
 The canine teeth or tusks wide apart.
 The teeth should not be seen when the mouth is closed.
 The teeth should be large and strong.
 When viewed from the front, the underjaw should be centrally under the upper jaw to which it should also be parallel.

 The shoulders should be broad, sloping and deep, very powerful and muscular, and giving the appearance of having been "tacked on" to the body.
-The brisket should be capacious, round and very deep from the top of the shoulders to the lowest part where it joins the chest, and be well let down between forelegs.
+The brisket should be capacious, round and deep from the top of the shoulders to the lowest part where it joins the chest and be well let down between forelegs.
 It should be large in diameter and round behind the forelegs (not flat-sided, the ribs being well rounded).
 The forelegs should be very stout and strong, set wide apart, thick, muscular and straight, with well-developed forearms, presenting a rather bowed outline, but the bones of the legs should be large and straight, not bandy or curved.
-They should be rather short in proportion to the hind-legs, but not so short as to make the back appear long, or detract from the dog's activity, and so cripple him.
-The elbows should be low, and stand well away from the ribs.
+They should be short in proportion to the hind-legs, but not so short as to make the back appear long, or detract from the dog's activity, and so cripple him.
+The elbows should be low and stand well away from the ribs.
 The pasterns should be short, straight and strong.

-The legs should be large and muscular, and longer in proportion than the forelegs, so as to elevate the loins.
+The legs should be large and muscular, and slightly longer in proportion than the forelegs, so as to elevate the loins.
 The hocks should be slightly bent and well let down, so as to be long and muscular from the loins to the point of the hock.
 The lower part of the leg should be short, straight and strong.
 The stifles should be round and turned slightly outwards away from the body.
 The hocks are thereby made to approach each other, and the hind feet to turn outwards.

 The hind feet, like the forefeet, should be round and compact, with the toes well split up and the knuckles prominent.
 The forefeet should be straight and turn very slightly outward, of medium size and moderately round.
 The toes compact and thick, being well split up, making the knuckles prominent and high.